Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Setting Value Why?

-Window Mode Fullscreen More stable performance and lower latency
+Window Mode Fullscreen Best overall choice for performance and lower latency

-Framerate Cap Enabled On Smooths spikes and keeps frametimes consistent
+Framerate Cap Enabled On Helps stabilize frametimes and reduce spikes

 Marathon Best Graphic Settings